**Amended by DBM Board on 10/28/25

 3. PARTICIPANTS AND ELIGIBILITY:

 Tournaments are open to members of the Bass Anglers Sportsman Society and DBM members who are 16 years of age or older.
 Proof of age to the satisfaction of tournament officials is the responsibility of the potential competitor.
-As of April 1, 2009, by majority the club voted to allow persons aged 16 to be DBM members on a member’s recommendation and case-by-case vote.
+As of April 1, 2009, by majority the club voted to allow people aged 16 to be DBM members on a member’s recommendation and case-by-case vote.
 During the official practice and competition days of any DBM tournament no contestant may operate a boat unless the contestant has submitted documented proof of a minimum of $300,000 boating liability insurance to the DBM Tournament Director.
 This documented proof must show effective and expiration dates and must be received on or before the application deadline.
 A properly completed and signed official entry form and entrance fee must be received by the DBM Tournament Director on or before the application deadline date.
 The Tournament Director reserves the right to extend the acceptance date.
-Insufficient notice of cancellation prior to the start of a tournament can result in forfeiture of entry fee.
+Insufficient notice of cancellation prior to the start of a tournament can result in forfeiture of an entry fee.
+All participants must have a Boater Safety Card in their possession.
+This applies to anyone who might need to start the big motor.
+A liability form must be completed by all participants prior to the tournament start.
+This is completed annually and tracked by the Tournament Director.

 4. REGISTRATION:

 You must have registered, and paid for, a tournament before the draw.
-If the Secretary or Tournament Director does not acknowledge your written entry form and the Treasurer does not acknowledge payment at the draw, you are automatically excluded from the draw.
-Please do not wait to enter using a paper form at the draw.
-Register online prior to the draw
+If the Secretary or Tournament Director does not acknowledge your entry form and the Treasurer does not acknowledge payment at the drawing, you are automatically excluded from the drawing, no exceptions.
+Register online prior to the draw.

 5. PAIRINGS FOR TOURNAMENTS

 A “draw out” is someone who has been entered in the draw but was not paired up.
-It could be a boater or co angler.
-Switching from a boater to a non boater, or vice versa, does not qualify for being “drawn out” If a draw out cannot be paired, they will be automatically given boat 1 position in the next tournament they enter.
+It could be a boater or co-angler.
+Switching from a boater to a co-angler, or vice versa, does not qualify for being “drawn out” If a draw outs cannot be paired, they will be automatically given boat 1 position in the next tournament they enter.

 Waitlist entrants do not get the privilege of priority in the next tournament if they are not paired.